 Social engagement is essential, while in college and also important after graduation.
 Reference to social engagement and social networks is not solely being branded online and via social media or having your digital footprints going ahead of you.
 Social engagement refers to the physical, non-digital interactions that we have with peers and others we encounter physically.

 Some of the friends we make today could be our next employer down the line or could recommend us for a position they think we might be a good fit.
-Jobs referrals within organizations is one of the effective means of being hired.
+Jobs referrals within organizations are one of the effective means of being hired.
 Most of us know someone who could work in a specific role we thought they might be a perfect fit.
 So, while in school make sure you build you your networks by establishing good professional relationships with your colleagues and also with the academic and non-academic staff.
 As much as you build your network, also make sure to sustain it.

 7. Ask yourself, who do I know there?